2002 FA Community Shield: Background

 Founded in 1908 as a successor to the Sheriff of London Charity Shield, the FA Charity Shield began as a contest between the respective champions of the Football League and Southern League, although in 1913, it was played between an Amateurs XI and a Professionals XI.
 In 1921, it was played by the league champions of the top division and FA Cup winners for the first time.
 Wembley Stadium acted as the host of the Shield from 1974.
 Cardiff's Millennium Stadium was hosting the Shield for the second time; it took over as the venue for the event while Wembley Stadium underwent a six-year renovation between 2001 and 2006.

 In February 2002, the trophy was renamed the FA Community Shield.
 The then-FA marketing director Paul Barber noted this was in order to reward the work of those contributing to the game, who go unnoticed: "The most important thing is that the many good causes that have benefited from the shield in the past will continue to benefit from the Community Shield in the future."
 The FA also intended to prevent any interference made by the Charity Commission into where money raised by the game should go.
 In April 2002, McDonald's was announced as the main sponsor of the Community Shield, in a four-year, £28 million contract.
 The deal included the company making an "invest[ment] in 8,000 new community-based coaches for young players".

-Arsenal qualified for the 2002 FA Community Shield as the holders of the FA Cup, beating Chelsea 2–0 in the 2002 FA Cup Final.
+Arsenal qualified for the 2002 FA Community Shield as the holders of the FA Cup, beating Chelsea 2–0 in the 2002 FA Cup final.
 The team later won the 2001–02 FA Premier League and completed the domestic double.
 The other Community Shield place went to league runners-up Liverpool, who secured second place on the final day of the season.
 The game marked Arsenal's 16th Charity Shield appearance and first since 1999, where they beat Manchester United by two goals to one.
 By contrast this was Liverpool's 20th, who incidentally played United and won by exactly the same scoreline to become holders of the trophy.
 The last meeting between the two teams was in the FA Cup; a goal by Dennis Bergkamp ensured Arsenal progressed into the fifth round of the competition.
+This was the first edition of the Shield to not feature United since 1995.